theyhaveGrean/adityan_nasa/README.md

 ## Initial Processing
 The set of coordinates is initially inputted by the user.
 It is copied and shuffled once per fresh start iteration, to prevent the user accidentally giving the algorithm a set of “accurate points” when testing.
 Two parents are created before generational iteration begins, both with random paths.

+Note: The 25-point set I used is provided in this repo as coordinates.csv

 ## Generational Iteration
 Per generational iteration, two parents are inputted, and two children are outputted.
 The outputted children become the parents of the next generation.